-5.2.5 Personal Evacuation Plans
+5.2.8.3 Personal Evacuation Plans

-People with mobility or other concerns that would make independent evacuation difficult are encouraged to make alternative emergency evacuation plans since, while emergency personnel are usually available to assist with evacuation, this may not always be the case.
-Every individual must quickly become familiar with the area by locating exits, stairwells, elevators, firefighting equipment, fire alarms, and possible areas of rescue.
+People with mobility or other concerns that would make independent evacuation difficult are encouraged to make alternative emergency evacuation plans.
+While emergency personnel are usually available to assist with evacuation, this may not always be the case.
+Every individual must quickly become familiar with the area by locating exits, stairwells, elevators, firefighting equipment, fire alarms, and possible safe areas.
+Accessibility Resources can assist students develop their own safety plan.
+Additional resources for developing a plan can come from asking supervisors, University Security, Human Resources, Facilities, and Environmental Health & Safety about evacuation plans.